pfleghjo/helloWorld/README.md

 This is just bla bla for testing.

-This ist just a eTest for pullrequest with errors.
+This is just a test for pull request with errors.